-It is recommended that any existing monitoring be continued in order to provide data to substantiate these conclusions in any future rounds of review and assessment.
+It is recommended that any existing monitoring be continued in order to provide data to prove this modelling in any future rounds of review and assessment.

 Assuming acceptance of these conclusions by DoE NI, the next formal R&A reporting requirement will be production of a progress report in April 2005.